Inside: These decluttering checklists and practical tips will help you clear the clutter with less stress.

 There is no such thing as a “one-size fits all” decluttering checklist.

+This is the reason why I haven’t shared any decluttering checklists in the past.
+Instead, I generally recommend creating your own (but more on that in a moment).
 For now, I’ve decided these lists can be helpful as long as you use them for inspiration—a bit like a conversation starter.
 As you go through each item on the list, ask yourself why you’ve kept it.
 Then let your answers guide your actions.

 Related Post: 4 Thoughtful Questions to Ask When Decluttering